lmacamara/lmacamara.github.io/index.md

 #### About me

 Hello!
-I’m a Brazilian political science master’s student from Belém, Pará, residing in São Paulo for the past ten years.
-My research so far has focused on contemporary brazilian politics in comparative perspective, namely pre-electoral coordination in the context of the country's multi-level electoral politics.
-In my spare time I cycle, run, and get ready for the 2022 application cycle.
-Feel free to contact me at lucas.camara[at]usp.br
+I’m a political scientist in the making from Belém, Pará, residing in São Paulo for the past ten years - and on my way to Chicagoland as an incoming PhD student at the Department of Political Science at Northwestern University starting on Fall 2023.
+Feel free to reach out at lucascamara[at]u.northwestern.edu

 {% include button.html text="Lattes" link=" http://lattes.cnpq.br/1999148675539547" color="#f68140" %} {% include button.html text="Orcid" link="https://orcid.org/
-0000-0001-6811-7596" color="#0366d6" %} {% include button.html text="Twitter" icon="twitter" link="https://twitter.com/lmacamara" color="#0d94e7" %} {% include button.html text="Github" icon="github" link="https://github.com/lmacamara" color="#0366d6" %}
+0000-0001-6811-7596" color="#0366d6" %} {% include button.html text="Github" icon="github" link="https://github.com/lmacamara" color="#0366d6" %}